What Is an MPD File? Complete Guide to DASH MPD Manifests (2026)

 - Require DRM protection

-Future of MPD Files and DASH Streaming
+The Future of MPD Files and DASH Streaming

-MPD files continue to evolve with:
+DASH and MPD files continue evolving.

 - Low-latency DASH

-- Better mobile optimization
+- Enhanced mobile optimization